SudattaHor/2022_microsoft_ionq_challenge/Quantum Connect 4/README.md

 ## Description

 A traditional game of Connect4 but with a quantum twist.
-Typically, players choose which column to play their piece.
+Typically, during a turn, players choose which column to play their piece.
 In Quantum Connect4, they are still able to choose a column, but now they can also choose a superposition of two different columns.
 The game also includes a measurement of this superposition, which collapses the move into one column or the other.

 This not only introduces an element of chance, but also an element of strategy to compete for information about the state of the boards.